Bluephobia/TradeUnion/README.md

 ## Adding More Translations

-You can easily add your own phrases to the translation table.
+You can easily add your own phrases to translate via in-game command:

+*   `/tu add {en} {cn}`: Adds a new translation.
+    *   Example: `/tu add English 英语`
+    *   Enclose multiple words in quotes: `/tu add "English Speaker" "英语演讲者"`

+You alternatively add translations directly to the translations table.

-1. Open the `Translations.lua` file in the `TradeUnion` addon folder with a text editor (like Notepad, VS Code, etc.).
+1. Open the `Translations.lua` file in the `TradeUnion` addon folder with a text editor.
 2. Add a new line to the `addon.Translations` table following the format:
     ```lua
     ["English Phrase"] = "Chinese Translation",